-Long-term monitoring of shelf bacteria and metazoans in sediments off Peru (12° S; 94 m) show variations in bottom-water oxygen concentrations and community structure driven remotely by coastal trapped waves originating in the Equatorial region; these are often but not always associated with ENSO cycles.
-There are three community 'states'.
-Prevailing conditions involve anoxia-hypoxia (DO<10 $\mu$ M) with few macrofauna and domination of biomass by nematodes.
-During intermediate oxygenation (10-20 $\mu$ M), sulfide oxidizing bacterial mats (Thioploca spp.) make up much of the biomass.
-Under higher oxygenation levels associated with strong El Niño events (>40 $\mu$ M), macrofauna are dominant.
+Long-term monitoring of shelf bacteria and metazoans in sediments off Peru $(12^{\circ} \text{ S}; 94 \text{ m})$ shows variations in bottom-water oxygen concentrations and community structure driven remotely by coastal trapped waves originating in the Equatorial region; these are often but not always associated with ENSO cycles.
+There are three community "states".
+Prevailing conditions involve anoxia-hypoxia (DO < 10 μ M) with few macrofauna and domination of biomass by nematodes.
+During intermediate oxygenation (10-20 μ M), sulfide oxidizing bacterial mats (Thioploca spp.) make up much of the biomass.
+Under higher oxygenation levels associated with strong El Niño events (>40 μ M), macrofauna are dominant.
 Macrofaunal dominance may persist long after reformation of hypoxia, apparently due to the bioturbation activity of nemerteans and enteropneusts, which mixes what little oxygen is available into the sediments (Gutiérrez et al., 2008).
 Thus different oxygen levels are not always linked to distinct assemblages and transitions are observed frequently.

-Shallow waters in the Bay of Ancon, Peru (11°S) are subject to frequent hypoxia at 15 m and nearly permanent hypoxia (and sometimes anoxia) at 34 m.
-Macrobenthos during "normal" (non El Niño) years are characterized by low faunal densities (4000 and 425 ind m-2 at 15 m and 34 m, respectively), low biomass (<1.08 g and 0.-2 g ash free dry wt. m-2), and low numbers of species (3-17 and 0-6) (Tarazona et al., 1988a, 1988b).
+Shallow waters in the Bay of Ancon, Peru (11° S) are subject to frequent hypoxia at 15 m and nearly permanent hypoxia (and sometimes anoxia) at 34 m.
+Macrobenthos during "normal" (non El Niño) years are characterized by low faunal densities (4000 and 425 ind m^{-2} at 15 m and 34 m, respectively), low biomass (<1.08 g and 0.2 g ash free dry wt. m-2), and low numbers of species (3-17 and 0-6) (Tarazona et al., 1988a, 1988b).
 The numerically dominant taxa were Owenia collaris, Magelona phyllisae, Chaetozone sp. and Phoronis sp. at 15 m and Paraprionospio pinnata, M. phyllisae, Chaetozone sp. and Leitoscoloplos chilensis at 34 m (Tarazona et al., 1988a).

-- Since monitoring of macrobenthos began in 1981 there have been four El Niño events that have raised temperatures and oxygenated the inshore waters.
+Since monitoring of macrobenthos began in 1981 there have been four El Niño events that have raised temperatures and oxygenated the inshore waters.
 The community response consistently involved nearly immediate, dramatic elevation of diversity and reduced dominance, with colonization of local species (Tarazona et al., 1988a, 1988b; Arntz et al., 2006).
-While density and biomass increases followed oxygenation in some cases, this response was not consistent, possibly due to increased predation - by megafaunal species that also recolonized.
+While density and biomass increases followed oxygenation in some cases, this response was not consistent, possibly due to increased predation by megafaunal species that also recolonized.
 Sometimes high macrofaunal densities continued following the return of hypoxia.
-Similar results have been obtained for macrofauna in the Bay of Independencia (14°20'S) (Tarazona et al., 2001, Arntz et al., 2006).
+Similar results have been obtained for macrofauna in the Bay of Independencia (14°20' S) (Tarazona et al., 2001; Arntz et al., 2006).
+Massive wash-ups of the Humboldt squid (Dosidicus gigas) (Fig. 6c) that occur off California, Oregon and as far north as British Columbia may also be related to inshore movement of low-oxygen water.